 Sightseeing in Connecticut is filled with unexpected pleasures and surprises at every turn.
-It is the perfect place for a summer road trip.
+It is the perfect place for summer road trips.
 A list of the best places to visit in CT in summer include plenty of:

 - Tourist attractions